 WordPress Project Manager jobs are the least available WordPress Jobs with Just 2% Demand Percentage

 My data study shows that just 2% of WordPress-related job postings specifically seek WordPress project managers.

-This indicates that there is a relatively low demand for professionals who can manage WordPress projects and oversee the entire website creation process, from concept to delivery.
+This indicates a relatively low demand for professionals managing WordPress projects and overseeing the entire website creation process, from concept to delivery.